HXWfromDJTU/PUTIEN/README.md

 # PUTIEN

-PUTIEN Repo aim to introduces both Culture & Language of Xinghua Area 😇, if you like this repo,please star & communicate with us~
+PUTIEN Repo aim to introduce both Culture & Language of Xinghua Area 😇, if you like this repo,please star & communicate with us~

 ### Language
 🗣 Popular Terms(日常用语)